coderefaj/coderefaj.github.io/_posts/2018-10-11-Machine-Learning.md

 #### In Unsupervised Learning , the input data are not been labelled , which means they donot have any expected output for each input .
 Rather the the algorithms are left to themselves to discover interesting structures in the data .

 #### Correct responses are not provided, but instead the algorithm tries to identify similarities between the inputs so that inputs  that have something in common are categorised together.
-The statistical approach to unsupervised learning is known as density estimation.</p>

-Unsupervised learning is been split into
+The statistical approach to unsupervised learning is known as density estimation.Unsupervised learning is been split into

-1. Clustering .
+### **Clustering** .

-Clustering , means identifying the identical features from the given data and grouping together .
+#### Clustering , means identifying the identical features from the given data and grouping together .
 Therby forming many groups and labelling it .

 ![](https://raw.githubusercontent.com/coderefaj/coderefaj.github.io/master/images/ml/classification_example.jpeg)

-In the above image, the image to the left is raw data where the classification isn’t done, the image in the right is clustered(the data is classified based on its features).
+#### In the above image, the image to the left is raw data where the classification isn’t done, the image in the right is clustered(the data is classified based on its features).
 When an input is given which is to be predicted then it checks in the cluster it belongs based on it’s features, and the prediction is made.

-Various Clustering Algorithms
+#### Various Clustering Algorithms

-1. K means Clustering
+>1.
+K means Clustering
-2. One Hierarchial Clustering
+>2.
+One Hierarchial Clustering
-3. Agglomerative Hierarchial Cluatering
+>3.
+Agglomerative Hierarchial Cluatering